estebanmunchjones2019/react-hooks-article/readme.md

   }, [sendRequest]);
 ```

-The above useCallback usage is done in case we wanna comply with the dependancy array standards (we could leave it empty, and it would work as well).
+The above useCallback usage is done in case we wanna comply with the dependancy array standards (we could leave the dependancy array empty as well, and it would work too).

-Here is how the components use this hook:
+Here is how the components use the `useHttp` custom hook:

 ```jsx
 // /src/App.js